LukeGrahamLandry/franca/devlog.md

   the stupid cOdER puzzles. so just need to count how many times you change from doing one bits to doing zero bits, and can do that without a loop which is nice. and then figuring how much to rotate is a bit hard to think about but much easier.
+- actually use it in isel+emit.
+  before: 1199181b, after: 1182765b, same time 1075ms.
+  kinda not worth the effort.

 ## (Jun 28)